 |Public Relations, Advertising, and Applied Communication, Other Bachelor's Degree||1||12% cheaper|

 Use the calculators below to formulate a college savings plan for Columbia College or model a student loan.

-Columbia College is a two year community college located in Sonora, California.
-Full time enrollment is 696 and part time is 1,724.
+Columbia College is a four year private college located in Columbia, Missouri.
+The school is affiliated with the Christian Church (Disciples of Christ) faith.
+Full time enrollment is 4,568 and part time is 7,512.
 Columbia College has an open admission policy meaning that any prospective student who has completed high school or attained a GED certificate may enroll in classes.
 Learn more about Columbia College at CollegeSimply.